Yrahcaz7/The-Septenary-Forest/docs/layer-features.md

 - `layer`: **assigned automagically**.
 It's the same value as the name of this layer, so you can do `player[this.layer].points` or similar to access the saved value.
 It makes copying code to new layers easier.
 It is also assigned to all upgrades and buyables and such.

-- `name`: **optional**. used in reset confirmations (and the default infobox title).
+- `name`: **optional**.
+Used in reset confirmations (and the default infobox title).
 If absent, it just uses the layer's id.

 - `startData()`: A function to return the default save data for this layer.
 Add any variables you have to it.
 Make sure to use `Decimal` values rather than normal numbers.

     Standard values:

-    - Required:
-        - unlocked: a boolean determining if this layer is unlocked or not.
+    - `unlocked`: **optional**.
+A boolean determining if this layer is unlocked or not.
+Defaults to true.
-        - points: a Decimal, the main currency for the layer.
+    - `points`: A Decimal, the main currency for the layer.
+(Can be omitted if the layer does not have a main currency and its presige type is `none`.)

-    - Optional:
-        - total: A Decimal, tracks total amount of main prestige currency.
-Always tracked, but only shown if you add it here.
+    - `total`: **optional**.
+A Decimal, tracks total amount of main prestige currency.
+Always tracked if you use `points`, but only shown if you add it here.
-        - best: A Decimal, tracks highest amount of main prestige currency.
-Always tracked, but only shown if you add it here.
+    - `best`: **optional**.
+A Decimal, tracks highest amount of main prestige currency.
+Always tracked if you use `points`, but only shown if you add it here.
-        - unlockOrder: used to keep track of relevant layers unlocked before this one.
+    - `unlockOrder`: **optional**.
+Used to keep track of relevant layers unlocked before this one.
-        - resetTime: A number, time since this layer was last prestiged (or reset by another layer).
+    - `resetTime`: **optional**.
+A number, time since this layer was last prestiged (or reset by another layer).

 - `color`: A color associated with this layer, used in many places.
 (A string in hex format with a `#`.)